zilliztech/zdoc/docs/tutorials/understand-basics/autoindex-explained.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>After you have migrated your Milvus codebase to the Cloud, Zilliz Cloud automatically applies <strong>AUTOINDEX</strong> when creating indexes even if a specific index type is explicitly set.</p>
+<p>When migrating your Milvus codebase to Zilliz Cloud, you do not need to change the index type used manually.
+Zilliz Cloud automatically applies AUTOINDEX when creating indexes.</p>

 </Admonition>